 Advanced Emergency Medical Technician (AEMT)

-* Must be 18 years of age * Completion of high school diploma or GED and submission of official transcript required to apply * Achievement of minimum program admission scores in Reading, English, and Math * Transfer of previous post secondary credits will be determined by the registrar. * Student must pass an NCIC background check. * Students with certification or licensure as an EMT-Basic may enter the program during the Intermediate portion of the class (EMS 1201).
-Proof of Licensure or Certification must be provided before enrollment (NREMT certification accepted).
+* Must be 18 years of age * Completion of high school diploma or GED and submission of official transcript required to apply * Achievement of minimum program admission scores in Reading, English, and Math * Transfer of previous post-secondary credits will be determined by the Registrar. * Student must pass an NCIC background check. * Students may be required by clinical affiliates to pass a drug screening.* Students with certification or licensure as an EMT- Intermediate or Advanced EMT may enter the program during the AEMT portion of the class (EMSP 1510).
+Proof of Licensure or Certification must be provided before enrollment (NREMT® certification accepted). ** Graduates of the program are eligible to sit for the AEMT exam administered by the National Registry of Emergency Medical Technicians (NREMT)®.
 Student Performance/Graduation Requirements: Students must maintain a 2.0 grade point average and complete all required courses to graduate.

 Curriculum (10 hours)